It’s critical that the execution of your business development strategy keeps progressing, even when things don’t always go according to plan.

 Test and iterate on your business development strategy

 Lastly, it’s best to accept the fact that your business development strategy is going to shift and you have to be prepared to pivot with it.
-One of the best, most actionable ways to identify key changes necessary for your business development strategy is to collect performance metrics around key aspects of your inbound and outbound sales strategy.
+One of the best, most actionable ways to identify key changes necessary for your strategy is to collect performance metrics around key aspects of your inbound and outbound sales strategy.

 For instance, it can be worthwhile to explore answers to both of the following questions: